-There are a number of ways that dust and debris affect employees and their work space.
-Of course, these hazards can vary, depending on the industry the work space is involved with.
+There are a number of ways that dust and debris affect employees and their workspace.
+Of course, these hazards can vary, depending on the industry the workspace is involved with.
 Nonetheless, it is important to keep a workplace tidy to keep employees healthy and business thriving.

 In some cases, settled dust on work surfaces can also cause problems with a company’s products.
 Goods can be damaged or contaminated, making them unable to sell and an overall loss for a company.
-Dust in the workplace can also create a hazard to fires, or explosions in some cases.
+This is a particular hazard in the food industry and has led to several famous recalls.

 Taking defensive measures can help a company avoid these problems with dust in the workplace and prevent high costs to a company and its employees.
 Maintaining a work space clear of dust will preserve the health of employees and allow a business to thrive.